jennybc/googlesheets/vignettes/managing-auth-tokens.md

   * Hosted continuous integration, e.g. [Travis CI](https://travis-ci.org)

 Since `googlesheets` gets its authorization functionality from [`httr`](http://cran.r-project.org/package=httr), some of the content here may be relevant to other API-wrapping R packages that use `httr`.

+Bonus content: The Making of `googlesheets` for CRAN.
+At the end are my notes on CRAN submission when a package makes extensive use of OAuth.

 ## How to completely avoid reading this document